EmilianoEliasDena/MX-US/README.md

 To use this script, follow these steps:

-    Clone or download this repository to your local machine Open main.R in R or RStudio
+    Clone or download this repository to your local machine Open GDP_MX.R in R or RStudio
     Set your Banco de Mexico SIE API key in the Bapi variable Run the script